-It is the policy of Galway County Council to support EU and national legislation and strategies on climate change in its decision making, in order to contribute to a reduction and avoidance of human induced climate change and to assist in achieving the national targets set out under the Kyoto Protocol (as updated).
+It is the policy of Galway County Council to support EU and national legislation and strategies on climate change in its decision making, in order to contribute to a reduction and avoidance of human induced climate change and to assist in achieving the national targets set out and updated under the EU Effort Sharing Scheme.

-Climate Change, Air Quality & Radon Objectives
+Objective ENV 1 - Climate Change & The National Climate Change Adaptation Framework

-Objective ENV 1 - Climate Change & The National Climate Change Adaptation Framework Galway County Council shall support the National Climate Change Adaptation Framework 2012 (including any superseding document), the actions contained therein and any future local adaptation plan that relates to the plan area.
+Galway County Council shall support and facilitate European and national objectives for climate adaptation and mitigation as detailed in the National Climate Change Adaptation Framework 2012, the National Mitigation Plan and emerging National Adaption Framework and relevant Sectoral Adaption Plan(s).